cloud-porsche/cloud-porsche/cloud-dev-property-managment/README.md

 - Use pnpm for package management.
 Install it globally with `npm install -g pnpm`.
 - Use Prettier for code formatting.
 The configuration is in the `.prettierrc` file.
 - Tested with Node `>=20.12`
+- For local development install the `@cloud-porsche/types` package with `npm run link-types`.
+  This will create a symlink to the `@cloud-porsche/types` package in the `node_modules` folder.

 ### IDE Configurations